The researcher who was murdered, mob-hit style, after taking a stand for music-chart integrity

 Levine, who lives in Edmonton these days, is a Canadian by marriage.
 But when he was a teenager, he lived in the Los Angeles area, within earshot of one of the most-influential rock radio stations in the country, KROQ.

-There wasn't any grand plan behind it; he was just a bored teenager with a lot of extra time in 1995. ("I was 13, living in a Southern California suburb without any sort of public transportation.
+There wasn't any grand plan behind his attempt to influence KROQ and other stations; he was just a bored teenager with a lot of extra time in 1995. ("I was 13, living in a Southern California suburb without any sort of public transportation.
 And it was too hot to go to the park and play basketball," Levine explained.)

 He stumbled upon a site called Top Hits Online, later called BeyondRadio, and began submitting charts of his own.
 Eventually, he decided to launch his own website and newsletter.
 The favorable L.A. radio market gave his chart something of a natural advantage—before the MP3 era, he was able to catch songs on the radio dial before they broke nationally.